Pilot Salary 2026: BLS Airline Pilot Pay, Captain vs First Officer

 Pilot Salary by State: Where Geography Matters

 Unlike many professions where geography directly determines salary, pilot pay is primarily governed by union contracts that apply nationally.
-However, where a pilot is based affects their career options, commute costs, and — for non-unionized commercial pilots — local market rates.
-BLS state-level data and ZipRecruiter’s 2026 analysis show notable geographic variation:
+Where a pilot is based still affects career options, commute costs, tax exposure, and local non-airline work.
+Treat state-level averages carefully because a few high-seniority crew bases or cargo operations can move a state number dramatically.

 Average Airline Pilot Salary by State — Top & Bottom 10 (2026)